 The first step in dominating risk is to accept that it will always exist and that it needs to be managed.
 Risk management will greatly help you reduce the gambling factor from your trading and ultimately give you a better edge in how you operate in the turbulent uncertainty of the market.

-Once you’ve developed plans for a potential negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
-If these are all in place it should dramatically reduce the risk and lower the amount of gambling you’re partaking in.
+Once you’ve developed plans for a potentially negative scenario, it’s important that you continually remind yourself of all of the levers that need to be operated in such an instance.
+If these are all in place it should dramatically reduce the trading risk and lower the amount of gambling you’re partaking in.
 It’s also relevant to any trading style that you might be using.
-There are no trading styles in existence that do not need a well rehearsed contingency plan.
+There are no trading styles in existence that do not need a well-rehearsed contingency plan.

 If you follow these concepts, it will greatly increase your confidence and boost your sense of ability to dominate the market.
 Potentially, when you become hooked on this good feeling of being on the positive side of the market, it will also reduce your tolerance for losses.